lihaoyi/macropy/readme.md

 [Parser Combinators](http://en.wikipedia.org/wiki/Parser_combinator) are a really nice way of building simple recursive descent parsers, when the task is too large for [regexes](http://en.wikipedia.org/wiki/Regex) but yet too small for the heavy-duty [parser generators](http://en.wikipedia.org/wiki/Comparison_of_parser_generators).

 The above example describes a simple parser for arithmetic expressions, using our own parser combinator library which roughly follows the [PEG](http://en.wikipedia.org/wiki/Parsing_expression_grammar) syntax.
-Note how that in the example, the bulk of the code goes into the loop that reduces sequences of numbers and operators to a single number, rather than the recursive-descent parser!
+Note how that in the example, the bulk of the code goes into the loop that reduces sequences of numbers and operators to a single number, rather than the recursive-descent parser itself!

 In fact, the correspondence would be even closer if we stripped out the snippets of code which perform the actual arithmetic (as opposed to just the parsing):